amaargiru/amaargiru/README.md

 Hello, my name's Mihail Emelyanov, I'm a programmer and an electronics engineer.
-I specialize in backend and desktop development with C# and Python, as well development of telecommunications & microprocessor systems.
+I specialize in backend and desktop software development with C# and Python, as well as development of telecommunications & microprocessor systems.